buya-v/asla-web-project/README.md

 # asla-web-project
 ASLA: Autonomous Self-Learning Agents
+The project is the landing page of the "ASLA Project."
+This page serves as the primary entry point for users, aiming to communicate the project's value proposition, showcase key features, and drive user registration/contact.
+About ASLA
 ASLA is a cutting-edge visual simulation of a fully autonomous AI software engineering agency.
 It demonstrates the future of "Agentic Workflows," where specialized AI models don't just answer prompts but collaborate in a structured, self-improving pipeline to build, deploy, and refine complex software projects.
 🚀 The Core Vision
 ASLA moves beyond simple chat interfaces into a coordinated multi-agent system.
 By simulating a complete software development lifecycle (SDLC), the platform showcases how autonomous agents can handle everything from high-level product strategy to low-level bug fixing and infrastructure management.